Optimizing Sprinkler Placement in Office Building: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's copy selection and move these 2, 4, 6, 8, 10 feet.
+Let's copy the selection and move these 2,4, 6,8, 10 feet.
 Make sure we are hosted correctly.
-We are on level 2.
-Did we host those sprinklers in this area here?
+We are on Level 2.
+Did we host those sprinklers in this area?
 Let's double check.

 It's always good to double check.
-Filter.
+Use Filter.
 Get rid of dimensions.

 Sprinklers.
 Yes, we are hosted.
 Okay, let's go back here.

-Let's go to counselor room.
-We can go to create similar and we'll put one.
-Make sure we're on the intersection.
+Let's go to the Counselor Room.
+We can go to Create Similar and we'll place one.
+Make sure we're at the intersection.

 Learn Construction